danchoi/fredit/README.md

 give your collaborator as much control over the front-end as he or she can handle.

-I came up with fredit to avoid this hand-holding. fredit lets a collaborator iteratively make front-end tweaks to a Rails applications without having to set up and run an instance of it themselves.
+fredit lets a collaborator make significant front-end tweaks to a Rails applications without the hassle of having to set up and run an instance of it on their computer.

 ## Install